 There are no changes to the PEBB life insurance benefits next year.
 However, employees enrolled in PEBB's optional supplemental life insurance will see an increase in their premiums next year.
 Look for new premium rates to be posted here in October.

 The PEBB Program's LTD insurance carrier, Standard Insurance Company, will eliminate the gap between the end of LTD insurance benefits and beginning of a member's Social Security entitlement date, aligning with the member's Social Security normal retirement age.
-(Currently, LTD insurance benefits end at 65.)
+(Your Social Security normal retirement age is dependent on your date of birth.
+Check the Social Security website to identify the age that applies to you.)
 As a result, employees enrolled in optional LTD will see an increase in their premiums next year.
 Look for new premium rates to be posted here in October.

 To qualify for a SmartHealth wellness incentive for 2016, you must meet two requirements in 2015: